Bogdan Bogdanovic NBA Playoffs Player Props: Hawks vs. Celtics

 Bogdan Bogdanovic Insights vs. the Celtics

-- This season, Bogdan Bogdanovic has made 5.1 shots from the floor per game, which adds up to 7.5% of his team's total makes.
+- Bogdanovic has taken 11.3 shots per game this season and made 5.1 per game, which account for 8.1% and 7.5%, respectively, of his team's total.

+- He's connected on 2.7 threes per game, or 16.6% of his team's makes from beyond the arc this season.

 - Bogdanovic's Hawks average 102.9 possessions per game, which ranks 10th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.